gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |Metro Station|61|
 |Nightlife Spot|1|

-Explore venues around tde target locations and show tde value count in each category.
+Explore venues around the target locations and show the value count in each category.

 |Category|Count|
 |--- |--- |